mina-fayazi/FullStackOpen/part6/README.md

 ## Exercises

 ### 6.1: Unicafe Revisited, step 1
-- Implement the reducer for managing feedback counts using the `Redux` library:
+- Implement the reducer for managing feedback counts using the `Redux` library for the unicafe project from part 1:
   - The state should contain counts for good, neutral (ok), and bad feedback.
   - Ensure the reducer returns the correct initial state when called with undefined state.
   - Ensure the reducer updates the correct feedback count based on the dispatched action.